A Criterion for Strange Metallicity in the Lorenz Ratio: Results

 In fact, Eq.~\eqref{FL_WF_deviation} applies even in cases where the resistivity of a FL is $T$--linear.
 For example, Coulomb screening of charged impurities, treated within the random phase approximation, leads to a $T$--linear resistivity in a 2D FL, due to thermal suppression of the FL polarizability~\cite{Stern1980,das_sarma_screening_2015}.
 (In 3D, this contribution to the resistivity is $\mathcal{O} \left( T^2 \right)$ \cite{das_sarma_charged_1999,das_sarma_screening_2015,xie_transport_2016}.)
 However, in this case, the $T-$linear scattering is still essentially elastic, and the deviations from the WF law still obey Eq.~\eqref{FL_WF_deviation}.

 Unlike the case of charged impurities, $T$--linear resistivity from el-ph interactions emerges only at temperatures $T\gtrsim T_{\rm BG}$ \cite{Ziman_2001}.
 Hence, this mechanism is always irrelevant at the limit $T\to 0$.
-On a more practical note, if $T_{\rm BG}$ sets a particularly small energy scale, the $T$--linear resistivity due to el-ph scattering might appear to last down to the lowest experimentally accessible temperatures (as long as $T \gtrsim T_{\rm BG}$).
-However, this $T$--regime corresponds to the so-called equipartition regime, where the phonons are essentially classical and the el-ph scattering is quasi-elastic.
-This, in turn, suggests that the WF law is obeyed.
-Similarly to the previous case, the equipartition $T$--regime shows $T$--linear resistivity and $\overline{L} = 1$, as expected from elastic scattering, or from quasi-elastic scattering due to phonons at high temperature.
+On a more practical note, if $T_{\rm BG}$ sets a particularly small energy scale, the $T$--linear resistivity due to el-ph scattering might appear to extend down to the lowest experimentally accessible temperatures (as long as $T \gtrsim T_{\rm BG}$).
+However, in this ``equipartition'' regime, phonons are essentially classical and the el-ph scattering is quasi-elastic.
+Hence, the WF law is essentially obeyed in this regime \cite{Ziman_2001}.